bconskri/cpp-transport-catalogue/Google_tests/lib/docs/gmock_cook_book.md

 command-line flag, where `LEVEL` is a string with three possible values:

 *   `info`: gMock will print all informational messages, warnings, and errors (most verbose).
-At this setting, gMock will also log any calls to the `ON_CALL/EXPECT_CALL` macros.
+At this setting, gMock will also input any calls to the `ON_CALL/EXPECT_CALL` macros.
 It will include a stack trace in "uninteresting call" warnings.
 *   `warning`: gMock will print both warnings and errors (less verbose); it will